What Was Mikhail Gorbachev's Net Worth and Salary?

 Communist Party, 1955-1984

 Following his college graduation, Gorbachev moved to the Stavropol region and began work at the procurator's office.
 However, unhappy with the job, he left to take work for Komsomol, becoming deputy director of the organization's regional propaganda department.
 After Stalin died in 1953 and was replaced by Nikita Khrushchev, Gorbachev became a key proponent of Khrushchev's de-Stalinization reforms.
-With his star rising in the local administration, Gorbachev was promoted to First Secretary of Komsomol in Stavropol.
+With his star rising in the local administration, Mikhail was promoted to First Secretary of Komsomol in Stavropol.
 Soon after that, he became deputy head of the Komsomol in the whole region, and then First Secretary.

 Gorbachev attained a new level of authority in 1970 when he was appointed First Party Secretary of the Stavropol Regional Committee.
 Due to this, he also automatically became a member of the Central Committee of the Soviet Union's Communist Party.
-In his position as regional leader of Stavropol, Gorbachev oversaw the construction of the Great Stavropol Canal, which expanded irrigation systems in the region.
+In his position as regional leader of Stavropol, Mikhail oversaw the construction of the Great Stavropol Canal, which expanded irrigation systems in the region.
 Gorbachev returned to Moscow in 1978 after being appointed Secretary of the Central Committee.

 Leader of the Soviet Union

-Three years after the death of Soviet leader Leonid Brezhnev, and following the brief reigns of Yuri Andropov and Konstantin Chernenko, Gorbachev became the General Secretary of the Soviet Union's Communist Party, making him the de factor leader of the Soviet Union.
-Despite initially endorsing Marxist-Leninist ideals during his early years as leader, Gorbachev eventually came around to embracing democratic reforms; this shift in perspective was largely catalyzed by the Chernobyl disaster in 1986.
+Three years after the death of Soviet leader Leonid Brezhnev and following the brief reigns of Yuri Andropov and Konstantin Chernenko, Gorbachev became the General Secretary of the Soviet Union's Communist Party, making him the de facto leader of the Soviet Union.
+Despite initially endorsing Marxist-Leninist ideals during his early years as leader, Mikhail eventually came around to embracing democratic reforms; this shift in perspective was largely catalyzed by the Chernobyl disaster in 1986.
 Domestically, he established a policy of openness that fostered increased freedom of speech, press, and religion.
 Gorbachev's democratization initiatives also included the decentralization of economic processes and the formation of the Congress of People's Deputies.
 These and other efforts helped to undercut the one-party Soviet state.

 Soviet Collapse and Resignation

 In the wake of the August Coup in 1991, all Communist Party activity was suspended indefinitely, terminating Communist rule in the Soviet Union.
 At the end of the year, Gorbachev gave a speech in front of the Kremlin announcing his resignation as President of the Union of Soviet Socialist Republics.
-The Soviet Union was officially voted out of existence the following day, and ceased to exist as of midnight on New Year's Day.
+The Soviet Union was officially voted out of existence the following day and ceased to exist as of midnight on New Year's Day.

 Post-Presidential Career

 In early 1992, less than a year after resigning as president, Gorbachev founded his own foundation to focus on the study of socioeconomics and politics, with a focus on researching the history of perestroika.
 Additionally, the foundation monitored and commented on post-Soviet life in Russia.
-Gorbachev gave lectures around the world to finance his foundation, and also appeared in various television and print advertisements.
-In 1993, he established the environmentalist organization Green Cross International, and in 1995 launched the World Summit of Nobel Peace Laureates.
+Mikhail gave lectures around the world to finance his foundation, and also appeared in various television and print advertisements.
+In 1993, he established the environmentalist organization Green Cross International, and in 1995, he launched the World Summit of Nobel Peace Laureates.
 The year after that, enraged by the actions of current president Boris Yeltsin, Gorbachev decided to run for president; he ultimately came in seventh in the election.

-Personal Life
+Personal Life and Death

-While attending Moscow State University, Gorbachev met fellow student Raisa Titarenko.
+While attending Moscow State University, Mikhail met fellow student Raisa Titarenko.
 Although she was engaged to another man, her engagement was eventually called off, and she and Gorbachev began a romantic relationship.
 The two married in 1953.
-Titarenko subsequently found that she was pregnant, but had to have an abortion to save her life when she became ill.
+Titarenko subsequently found that she was pregnant but had to have an abortion to save her life when she became ill.
 The couple later had a daughter named Irina.
 In 1999, Titarenko passed away from leukemia.